-Each team must pay a contribution towards its staying expenses to the organising federation in the amount of EUR 50 for U16/U18 & EUR 55 for U20 per person per night for the duration of the competition.
+Each team must pay a contribution towards its staying expenses to the organising federation in the amount of EUR 65 for all categories per person per night for the duration of the competition.
 Teams are required to arrive no later than the day before the competition starts in time to attend the Technical Meeting.
 A maximum of one (1) additional night may be reserved at the same rate.